bbeckley-hub/staphscope-typing-tool/README.md

 When citing StaphScope in your publications, please include the main StaphScope citation along with citations for the specific tools and databases you used:

-> "Genomic analysis was performed using StaphScope [Beckley & Amarh, 2026], which integrates MLST [Seemann, 2018], ABRicate [Seemann, 2018], AMRFinderPlus [Feldgarden et al., 2019], and SCCmecFinder [Kaya et al., 2018] for comprehensive *S. aureus* characterization.
-Antimicrobial resistance genes were identified using the CARD [Alcock et al., 2023] and ResFinder [Bortolaia et al., 2020] databases."
+> "Genomic analysis was performed using StaphScope [Beckley & Amarh, 2026], which integrates MLST [Seemann, 2018], ABRicate [Seemann, 2018], AMRFinderPlus [Feldgarden et al., 2019], SCCmecFinder [Kaya et al., 2018], and AgrV [Raghuram et al., 2022] for comprehensive *S. aureus* characterization.
+Antimicrobial resistance genes were identified using the CARD [Alcock et al., 2023] and ResFinder [Bortolaia et al., 2020] databases.
+For biocide and heavy metal resistance genes, BacMet [Pal et al., 2014] was used.
+Virulence and plasmid screening were performed with ABRicate using the VFDB [Chen et al., 2016] and PlasmidFinder [Carattoli et al., 2014] databases."

 ---